 “An athlete was never something that I thought I would be five years ago and to be able to use all the lessons I learn it you plan to become someone else entirely really did transform my life.”

 And transform her life it did: Carly was a member of Team GB in the Summer Paralympic Games and won two silver medals in 2016 IPC Athletics European Championships in Italy, competing in Wheelchair racing.

 After graduating from UCLan Carly continued to follow the career that she had a degree in, and got a full-time marketing position.
-She is now a Digital Marketing Manager for The Co-operative Group.
+She is now works as a Digital Marketing Manager.

 “For me the most interesting part of my job is definitely the variety of ways that you can communicate with the customer and reach a customer but specifically on the digital platform,” explains Carly.

 As for plans for the future, Carly says: “Now that I have ticked the box of being an elite athlete and a Paralympian, it's now time for me really to go back to work go back to my old roots which is being a marketing manager and really start a new goal and start a new life in the professional world.”